typst-community/tytanic/CONTRIBUTING.md

 openssl.
 ```

-The short message (first line) is seen most often and clearly communicates what this does, a developer looking for bugs in the library code can ignore this commit entirely.
-The long message (after the empty line) more closely describes the change, but since it is simple it's not very long.
+This should give you an idea of what your commits should look like.

 ## Atomic Commits
-Each commit in a PR should be
+Each commit in a PR should be self contained and pass all tests.
-- self contained,
-- compilable,
-- and able to pass all tests.
+It's ok if this isn't always possible for big rewrites, the commits should simply be squashed down then

 None of these restrictions can easily be enforced by CI, it is up to you as the contributor to uphold that.
 A good way to ensure this is to think about the changes before writing them and rewriting your commit history by amending, splitting or reordering.